daebfcg/daebfcg.github.io/content/posts/20250704/index.md

 {{<imgresize super_k.jpg "600x600" "Super K">}}

-The inspiration for this comes from a early 1960s Kay Value Leader guitar that I own, which is one of my favorites.
+The inspiration for this comes from an early 1960s Kay Value Leader guitar that I own, which is one of my favorites.
 It has a great jazz sound.
 The construction is interesting too.
 It is semi-hollow with just a single block of wood (spruce?) that runs parallel to the bridge from side to side.
 Otherwise hollow.
-This gives it a little more acoustic volume that a typical electric, and I play it unplugged most of the time.
+This gives it a little more acoustic volume than a typical electric, and I play it unplugged most of the time.

 My version, The Super K, is constructed the same way, and has the same 24 1/4 inch scale length.
 I used nicer woods and a much hotter pickup though.
 I think it sounds even better than the Value Leader!